The Best Ways to Invest Money 2024

-An Individual Retirement Account (IRA) could also be a good fit if you don’t have a 401(k) at work or you do, but you want to supplement it with other savings.
+An Individual Retirement Account (IRA) could also be a good fit if you don’t have a 401(k) at work or you do and want to supplement it with other savings.

 A traditional IRA can allow for tax-deductible contributions, while a Roth IRA allows for tax-free withdrawals in retirement.